 However, the general rule is to look for shoes with softer cushioning, firmer arch support and stronger heel support than your average shoes.
 Your arch plays an important role in determining your gait when you walk.

 Although not always, looking at how high or low your arch is will tell you if you are neutral or if you under pronate or over pronate.
 But what is pronation?
 Well, there are three different categories of pronation: neutral, under, and over.

 What’s important to remember in this context is that there are different shoes made for different foot arches.
-Wearing the ones designed for over pronation when you have under pronation can lead to injury, especially with plantar fasciitis.
+Wearing the ones designed for over pronation when you have under pronation can lead to injury, especially with heel pain.

 Another feature that you want to look for is a super flexible toe box, firm midsole, and solid heel counters.
 The firm midsole keeps the arch at the right angle.
 The flexibility of the shoes should only be in the front half while it should be rigid at the back to provide protection and support to the delicate fascia.

 These shoes are also known as casual shoes and are commonly less demanding as compared to running shoes.
 They are supposed to be more comfortable and are designed for light activities such as walking or wearing the shoes to work.

 But what’s the main difference between running shoes and casual shoes for plantar fasciitis?
 Well, it’s simple; the shoes designed for walking are heavier and usually provide more support and stability.

 While some people prefer having one pair of shoes for all activities, that’s just cruel for your feet, and it’s recommended to have a different pair of shoes for running and casual walking.

 The Altra Everyday Fashion Sneakers are exactly what they claim to be, an ideal pair of sneakers for your everyday use.
 Combining minimalist design with soft interior cushioning and ideal support, the shoes also feature a synthetic sole and foot-shaped toe box.